shaswat-087/T20-Predictor/README.md

 ---

+## * Updated Feature *:
+- Visualize win probabilities with a piechart using Matplotlib.

 ## 📂 Future Improvements
 - Add live data integration (e.g., from CricAPI).
-- Visualize projections using Matplotlib.

 - Extend to ODI formats.

 ---